 What can I do about my visible, enlarged pores?

 At Jersey Beauty we are all about healthy, happy skin.
 When it comes to pores, there are some steps you can take to treat open, enlarged pores.
 They will not only help to reduce the visibility of pores but will also help your skin to be healthier.

-Here are our eight steps to treating open pores:
+Here are our seven steps to treating open pores: